 However, if the measures that the organisation has taken do not succeed in preventing the supply taking place, then they are still liable under Section 8 and further steps need to be taken.
-These could include disclosing information about people supplying drugs to the police.
+These Sample Drugs Policy - High Tolerance: v8.2 ©KFx 2016 could include disclosing information about people supplying drugs to the police.
 This would enable the police to prevent the supply taking place and thus discharge the responsibility on managers under Section 8.